External Media Provider Guide

 - choose Save Picture.

-This is for external Media banks and can be used with our Digital Signage solution Vision 4K
+for external Media banks and can be used with our Digital Signage solution Vision 4K

 Here it is possible to select a predefined provider or add a new one: